deliberate-programming/rot13/logging/Annotations.md

 #### [8a842ec](https://github.com/deliberate-programming/rot13/commit/8a842ec7f88c036309e3919b42db6f0fca344888)
 Even though it's easy to do I put an example of encrypting a text and then decrypting the encrypted text in the analysis.
 Just to be sure I understood the algorithm correctly.

-First I though encryption meant mapping Input to Output, and decryption meant mapping Output to Input.
+First I thought encryption meant mapping Input to Output, and decryption meant mapping Output to Input.
 But for both en/decryption it's the same: Input -> Output.

 #### [fbde3b5](https://github.com/deliberate-programming/rot13/commit/fbde3b504c6131773972b6e71f513b1b9cb76425)
 Non-map characters are not en/decrypted.
 Good to know.
 But it made me wonder about the value of this kind of encryption.